Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 Doses should be administered within six hours of opening the vial in order to avoid breaking the vaccine.
 On Tuesday, DHHS issued a “new effective and comprehensive use policy” for COVID vaccines that would allow clinic operators to offer “a small portion of available doses at the end of a clinic” to individuals who are not registered for inoculation that day.

 First priority should be given to individuals 70 years of age or older who are on a waiting list or are scheduled for appointments at a later date.
-But no one in that age group is immediately available, doses can be offered to individuals between the ages of 65 and 69 or, most recently, to vaccination clinic staff or volunteers “by older age category”.
+But if no one in that age group is available immediately, the dose may be offered to individuals between the ages of 65 and 69 or, most recently, to vaccination clinic staff or volunteers “by age”.

 DHHS stated that exceptions to this policy would be considered “for uninhabited islands, remote locations and other environments where providing vaccines to qualified individuals would be unfeasible without a wider suitability”.